OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/02-preparingdata.md

   </tr>
 </table>

 Our dataset now has just two variables - the time when a species was observed, and the location.
-We've appealed to standard (IS0 8601) to represent time, and expect that anyone using this dataset will know the temporal convetion HH:MM:SS.
+We've appealed to standard (IS0 8601) to represent time, and expect that anyone using this dataset will know the temporal convention HH:MM:SS.

 As I said in opening this section - the assumptions we make in tidying data are highly context dependent.
 If we were working in a field where granular data like `seconds` was not typical, this kind of representation might not be necessary.
 But, if we want to preserve all of the information that our dataset contains then appealing to broad standards is a best practice.

 ### Tidy Data in Practice

-For the purposes of this class, using tidy data principles in a specific programming language is not necessary.
+For the purposes of this curriculum, using tidy data principles in a specific programming language is not necessary.
 Simply understanding common transformations and principles are all that we need to start curating tidy data.

 But, it is worth knowing that the tidy data principles have been implemented in a number of executable libraries using `R`.
 This includes the suite of libraries known as the [tidyverse](https://www.tidyverse.org/).
 A nice overview of what the tidyverse libraries make possible working with data in `R` is summarized in this [blogpost](https://rviews.rstudio.com/2017/06/08/what-is-the-tidyverse/) by Joseph Rickert.